XieYuanCode/ahp-vue-decorator/README.md

 The data object for the Vue instance

-    import { Data } from "aui-vue-decorator"
+    import { Data } from "ahp-vue-decorator"

     @Data foo: string = "foo"
     @Data bar: string = "bar"